aaravbejjinki/uf-gud-designathon-2024/README.md

 - Grappling with simple semantics and encountering Python debugging issues.

 ## Accomplishments that we're proud of
-We are immensely proud of the impactful solutions we've created with MediChat:
+I are immensely proud of the impactful solutions I created with MediChat:

 - Designing an intuitive app interface that promotes language literacy and cultural exchange.
 - Developing a robust Discord bot capable of proactive support.
 - Implementing a virtual assistant to work with patients on specific needs.

-## What we learned
+## What I learned
 The journey of building MediChat was rich with valuable lessons and insights:

 - Understanding the complexities surrounding mental health support and the importance of leveraging technology to foster meaningful connections.